 So how do I know this?

 Well ,apart from seeing with my own eyes Mothers in labour smiling and chatting in between their surges (contractions)!
-HypnoBirthing also has the statistics from thousands of HypnoBirthing couples who have completed and submitted their birth evaluation reports with the institute.
-Hypnobirthing teaches you that you dont have to suffer agony when you give birth that it is very possible to have a gentle comfortable birth, but most importantly it allows you to let go (outside your comfort zone), to allow you to have the trust in your body to birth your baby allowing you to be in control.
+Hypnobirthing also has the statistics from thousands of Hypnobirthing couples who have completed and submitted their birth evaluation reports with the Mongan institute.
+Hypnobirthing teaches you that you do not have to suffer agony when you give birth that it is very possible to have a gentle comfortable birth, but most importantly it gives you permission to let go (outside your comfort zone), to allow you to have the trust in your body to birth your baby allowing you to be in control.
 It allows you to re-discover the truth that birth should be a calm, natural and even spiritual process, not a tense medicalised event.These classes give women and their birthing companions tools that reach far beyond birth- the techniques learned are found to be invaluable in many other situations in life, in remaining calm and in control.
 My aim is to provide a supportive nurturing environment for couples to learn, to explore their feelings, hopes and fears around their birth, giving confident rise to their inherent ability to give birth comfortably and gently.
 Mothers can free themselves of harmful emotions that lead to pain and unyielding muscles.
 These classes are an amazing journey of growth where women become more aware of the power of the mind, the strength of the body and the importance of family bonding.

 I have learned alot about the power of ‘mind and body connection’ in recent years.
 It is only in the last 10 years that scientists such as Bruce Lipton (see Bruce Lipton.com ‘uncovering the biology of belief’) and Dr. Candence Pert Ph.D ’Biology of emotion’ have been able to explain the scientific background behind HypnoBirthing(It is brain science! sports athletes work on the same premise), Ayurveda (Indian medicine) and Chinese medicine.
 These are exciting times..empowering todays parents, tomorrows future, one birth at a time….